A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Numerical Experiments

-\paragraph{Widths} The widths of the 95\% CIs for all the three coefficients obtained from CCA are 0.027, 0.085, and 0.129, respectively; the widths of the 95\% CIs for all the three coefficients obtained from WCCA are 0.028, 0.087, and 0.130, respectively.
-For both CCA and WCCA, the width of the 95\% CIs are similar for all the three coefficients.
-MI has 95\% CIs of width 0.025, 0.077, and 0.130 on all the three coefficients (however the real coverage rates for $\beta_1$ and $\beta_2$ are unsatisfactory).
-PS-PPI yields uniformly narrower 95\% CIs compared to WCCA, the only method with valid coverage rates for all the three coefficients.
-Furthermore, the widths of 95\% CIs obtained from PS-PPI is strongly impacted by the quality of the ML predictions.
+\paragraph{Widths} Based on Figure \ref{fig:varying_prediction_noise_estimated_ps}(a), the widths of the 95\% CIs for all three coefficients obtained from CCA are 0.027, 0.085, and 0.129, respectively; the widths for WCCA are similar (0.028, 0.087, and 0.130, respectively).
+MI has 95\% CIs of width 0.025, 0.077, and 0.130 for the three coefficients; however, the empirical coverage rates for $\beta_1$ and $\beta_2$ are below nominal levels.
+PS-PPI yields uniformly narrower 95\% CIs compared to WCCA, the only alternative method with valid coverage rates for all three coefficients.
+Furthermore, the widths of 95\% CIs obtained from PS-PPI are strongly impacted by the quality of the ML predictions.
 Specifically, PS-PPI tends to produce narrower 95\% CIs when ML predictions have better quality.
-As a comparison, the PPI method shows similar patterns in terms of the relationship of ML predictions quality and the width of 95\% CIs.
-Furthermore, PS-PPI produces narrower 95\% CIs than PPI in most of the cases, except the 95\% CI of $\beta_2$ when the quality of ML predictions becomes mediocre.
+The PPI\texttt{++} method shows a similar trend, but has wider 95\% CIs than PS-PPI, except for the 95\% CI of $\beta_2$ when the quality of ML predictions becomes mediocre.

-\paragraph{Bias} From the bias evaluation, it can be seen that CCA, PPI\texttt{++}, and MI's failure in achieving 95\% nominal coverage are primarily due to its biased estimation.
-For the bias in the estimation of $\beta_0$ and $\beta_1$, WCCA results in a simulated average bias of 0.0005 and 0.0006, respectively.
-On the other hand, PS-PPI results in 0.0007 and 0.0008 with the worst quality of ML predictions.
-Nevertheless, for the parameter where CCA, PPI\texttt{++} and MI fails to achieve 95\% nominal coverage, they exhibit greater simulated bias.
-Specifically, MI exhibits a simulated average bias of 0.115 for the estimation of $\beta_2$, while CCA results in around 0.043 of simulated bias for $\beta_1$.
-In terms of PPI, the bias increases from 0.023 to 0.043 when the quality of ML predictions degrades.
+\paragraph{Bias} Figure \ref{fig:varying_prediction_noise_estimated_ps}(c) shows that CCA, PPI\texttt{++}, and MI fail to achieve 95\% nominal coverage (see Figure \ref{fig:varying_prediction_noise_estimated_ps} (b)) primarily due to their biased estimation.
+For $\beta_0$ and $\beta_1$, WCCA results in negligible biases of 0.0005 and 0.0006, respectively.
+On the other hand, PS-PPI results in negligible biases of 0.0007 and 0.0008, even with the worst quality of ML predictions.
+For the parameters that CCA, PPI\texttt{++}, and MI fail to achieve 95\% nominal coverage, they exhibit greater biases.
+Specifically, MI shows a bias of 0.115 for the estimation of $\beta_2$, while CCA results in a bias of -0.043 for $\beta_1$.
+In terms of PPI\texttt{++}, the bias for $\beta_1$ increases from -0.023 to -0.043 when the quality of ML predictions degrades.